-Now, set the cost for 'Go by car' node and 'Go by plane' node.
-Say, you expect the fuel cost for "car" is 200$ and "plane" ticket is 500$.
+Now, set the cost for the 'Go by car' node and the 'Go by plane' node.
+Say, you expect the fuel cost for a "car" is 200$ and a "plane" ticket is 500$.
 Set the values for these nodes as shown earlier.
 This time, you won't have to go thru the wizard for setting up objectives again.
-Simply click the reward button on flyover menu and set the cost.
+Simply click the reward button on the flyover menu and set the cost.

 Your tree will look like this.

 Yes, you can use a utility function for your payoff.
 Decision Tree Software comes with a rich modeling tool for various utility functions.
 You can learn more about using a Utility Function.
 For this simple example, we are avoiding utility functions.